 This airport is brand new and its much better than the old one.
 Very clean and Free WiFi. – Pat B

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Quebec City Jean Lesage International Airport.

 What to expect

 Quebec City Airport (code: YQB) consists of a small, recently renovated terminal with 16 gates, and a half dozen eateries and shops, including duty free.
 WiFi is available to help pass the time and there are plenty of outlets for charging mobile devices.
 Additional comfort can be found through fee-based access to the airport’s first-class lounge.
 See Airport Lounges in the guide below.

 After security checkpoints close for the night, all passengers are restricted to the landside areas, and must re-clear security the next day when the checkpoints open.
 Travellers report that there are some armrest-free benches in the pre-security departure area, but warn that sleep becomes problematic with the early AM opening of the security checkpoints.
 The nearby arrivals area is quieter and darker, but all seating here reportedly comes with armrests.
 For uninterrupted sleep, there are hotels near the airport.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

 Pay-per-use, Single Visit Passes & Lounge Memberships

 Regardless of what class of service you are flying, there is a lounge that you can enter by paying at the door or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!

 - Hotel Quebec Inn – Airport shuttle is available for a fee. » Check Rates

-- Econo Lodge Airport (8 minutes from the airport) No airport shuttle. » Check Rates
+- Econo Lodge Airport – No airport shuttle. » Check Rates